ibericode/mailchimp-for-wordpress/readme.txt

 **Fixes**

 - `mc4wp_get_current_url()` now takes ports and the WP site url option into account
+- Quicktags buttons were not showing because script was not loaded, now it is.

 **Improvements**

+- Improved CSS reset for the sign-up checkbox
 - Added deprecated warning to some functions
+- Updated Dutch translations
+- Updated English translations

 **Additions**

 - Added `mc4wp_form_error_{ERROR_CODE}` action hook to allow hooking into all form errors.
 - Added `{response}` tag to allow setting a custom response position
 - Added various filters to customize form HTML
+- Added German language, thanks to [Jochen Gererstorfer](http://slotnerd.de/)
+- Added Italian language, thanks to [Gianpaolo](http://www.casalegnovernici.it/)

 = 2.1 - July 29, 2014 =